Azande people: Etymology

+The plant species Impatiens niamniamensis is named after the Azande people.

 History

-The Azande were believed to be formed by a military conquest during the first half of the 18th century.
+The Azande were formed by a military conquest during the first half of the 18th century.
 They were led by two dynasties that differed in origin and political strategy.
 The Vungara clan created most of the political, linguistic, and cultural parts.
 A non-Zande dynasty, the Bandia, expanded into northern Zaire and adopted some of the Zande customs.
 In the early 19th century, the Bandia people ruled over the Vungara and the two groups became the Azande people.
 They lived in the savannas of what is now the southeastern part of Central African Republic.
 After the death of a king, the king's sons would fight for succession.
 The losing son would often establish kingdoms in neighboring regions, making the Azande Kingdom spread eastward and northward.
 Sudanese raids halted some of northward expansion later in the 19th century.
 As a consequence of European colonialism in the 19th century, the territory inhabited by the Azande was divided by Belgium, France, and Anglo-Egyptian Sudan.

-During his travels in the late 1870s, the Austrian photographer Richard Buchta took photographs of Azande that were used in European publications about Central Africa and still constitute an important source of historical documentation.
+During his travels in the late 1870s, the Austrian photographer Richard Buchta took photographs of Azande that were used in European publications about Central Africa and constitute an important source of historical documentation.

-Name

-The word Azande means "the people who possess much land", and refers to their history as conquering warriors.
-Variant spellings include Zande, Azande, Azandeh, Azende, Bazende, Zandeh, A-Zandeh, and Sandeh.
-Another name is Adio.